Once sanctuaries, houses of worship struggle with security

 - Flipping off cop is free speech, court says

 History shows sanctuaries are not immune from violence, as illustrated by bombings at African-American churches during the Civil Rights era.
-And in countries struggling with sectarian violence attacks on houses of worship are much more frequent.
+And in countries struggling with sectarian violence, attacks on houses of worship are much more frequent.
 But for countries at peace, the attacks are much rarer.

 For many, houses of worship are sanctuaries where congregants bond with their shared sense of faith and community.
 The recent attacks have made some question whether houses of worship have turned into soft targets, losing some of their sense of sacredness.